maneesh29s/digital-garden-notes/Security/error_detection.md

 ## Repetition

 Repeat data multiple times during tranmission
 Waste of resources

 ## Parity

 Parity of a binary data is whether the data contains odd number of 1s or an even number of 1s.
-A single parity bit provides [MHD](hamming_distance.md) of 2 So only 1 bit of error detection possible
+A single parity bit provides [MHD](hamming_distance.md) of 2
+So only 1 bit of error detection possible

 ## Redundancy Check

 Image Ref: Ben Eater's video on Checksum
 ![300](Artifacts/vrc_lrc.png)

 In above example, the whole data is grouped into streams of 8 bits
-==In VRC, the parity is calculated in the direction of stream of the data
+In VRC, the parity is calculated in the direction of stream of the data
 In LRC, the parity is calculated along a bit position of the data

 ==Hamming distance in both cases is 2==, since that's the best a parity bit can do